Frequently Asked Questions

 All Bachelor programs are double majors.
-You can choose two concentrations, provided one concentration is related to Ministry or Theology.
-For instance, you can enroll in the Ministry degree and choose a second concentration in Theology, Technology, Business, Counseling, or Health Care.
+You can choose two concentrations, provided one concentration is related to Cybersecurity or Cloud Computing.
+For instance, you can enroll in the Cybersecurity degree and choose a second concentration in Theology, Cloud Computing, Business, Counseling, or Health Care.
 The courses related to Technology and Business will start being offered in the Fall of 2021 and Spring of 2022.
 Beginning in the Fall of 2021, the courses in Counseling and Health Care will start.
 Upon the completion of 120 credit hours, you can be granted a Bachelor’s degree of Ministry and Theology, Technology, Business, Counseling, or Health Care.

 What is the Certificate Course?

 The Amazon AWS Cloud Computing, CompTIA A+, and CompTIA Fundamentals are non-credit extension courses that do not require a High School or College diploma.
 Students are exempt from taking the English entrance exam.

 Do I have to be fluent in English?

 Students applying to enroll in the Certificate Course don't need to be fluent in English.
 Students who wish to enroll in the Associate degree must have intermediate knowledge of the English language.
 Students who wish to enroll in the Master's degree must have advanced knowledge of the English language.
 For non-native speakers, Lucent offers a free online Test of English Comprehension (TEC) to verify if the student has the necessary knowledge of the English language for he or she to enroll in their desired program.